Cook Eat Well

 • Pinterest

-• YouTube
+• Subscribe

-Easy Snack Mix (Keto, Paleo, Whole30)
+Easy Snack Mix

 Party snack mix with spiced mixed nuts

-This healthy snack mix is so good it’s hard to stop at just a handful.
-Salty, smoky, and garlicky, it reminds me of the traditional bar snack or Chex mixes, but without the not-so-desirable ingredients.
+This healthy snack mix is so good it's hard to stop at just a handful.
+Salty, smoky, and garlicky, it reminds me of the traditional party snack or Chex mixes, but without the not-so-desirable ingredients.
 Just pure nutty goodness accented with garlic-infused olive oil and smoked spices.

-It’s one of my favorite paleo snack recipes.
-And if you’re looking for keto or Whole30 snack ideas, this recipe is perfect because it’s low carb and has no added sugar or sweeteners.
+It's one of my favorite snack recipes.
+And if you're looking for paleo, keto or Whole30 snack ideas, this recipe is perfect because it's low carb and has no added sugar or sweeteners.
 It makes a great trail mix too.

 How to make party mix

 You can make this snack mix with just about any kind of mixed nuts.
 I used a cup of sliced almonds and they added extra crunch to the mix.
 They were thin and crispy with plenty of surface area for the spicy coating.
 The walnuts were hearty with lots of nooks and crannies to hold the spices.
-I originally used cashews in this recipe, but now use pecans because they are lower carb and have more nooks and crannies to hold the spices.
+I originally used cashews in this recipe, but now use pecans because they have more nooks and crannies to hold the spices.

 This post may contain affiliate links.
 Please read my disclosure for more info.

-This recipe is so simple—just olive oil infused with garlic and the smoky spices.
+This recipe is so simple - just olive oil infused with garlic and the smoky spices.
 Because there are so few ingredients, this is the time to use spices that pack a lot of flavor.

 I've been buying a lot of smoked spices lately and this was a perfect opportunity to use some of my latest finds.
 I used a Yakima applewood smoked sea salt and a combination of Spanish sweet and hot paprika, along with some roasted garlic olive oil.
 Do not skip the smoked paprika in this recipe!